mozilla-it/ctms-api/docs/adrs/basket-inbox.md

 ### Option 1 - Move mapping code from Basket to CTMS

-This option consists in moving the mapping transformation to CTMS.
+This option consists in moving the [Basket mapping transformation](https://github.com/mozmeao/basket/blob/341facbb2b199bfe2f26488942d0fa251010c1c8/basket/news/backends/ctms.py) into CTMS.

 With this option, Basket will send its raw data to a new endpoint in CTMS (eg. `POST /inbox/basket`).
 CTMS will be in charge of transforming the incoming data into its internal format.